franzflasch/riscv_em/README.md

 get a better knowledge of the risc-v instruction set.

 Currently only a subset of the RV32I instruction set is implemented.
-Only FENCE and the CSR instructions of the RV32I ISA are not implemented.
+Only FENCE and the CSR instructions of the RV32I ISA are not implemented, as for this simple 'baremetal' emulator they are not needed anyways.

 Implementation focus was simplicity NOT efficiency!